Close Menu

 Many leading institutions in India provide personal loans to people earning Rs.
 25,000 or even slightly less.
 Some of these include:

-Each has different eligibility rules, so you should check your pre-approved offers on their website or apps.
+Each has different eligibility rules, so check your pre-approved offers on their website or apps.

 Documents Required for Personal Loan with Rs.
 25,000 Salary